rkpkr/messaging-system/README.md

 # messaging-system
-Combining Flask and Twilio to create a messaging service that will send out messages to a list of contacts.
+Combines Flask and Twilio to create a messaging service that will send out text messages to a list of contacts.

 Installation and Setup
 -----------